vikthought/MBCBracket/README.md

 ## Reproducing the paper

-[REPRODUCE.md](REPRODUCE.md) maps every table and figure in [PAPER/main.tex](PAPER/main.tex) to the script that produces the underlying CSV and the row of `results/` that holds the canonical output.
+[REPRODUCE.md](REPRODUCE.md) maps every table and figure in the paper to the script that produces the underlying CSV and the row of `results/` that holds the canonical output.

 ## Setup notes